typeclasses/haskell-phrasebook/docs/contributing.md

 ## License

 All of the code in this repository is offered under the Creative Commons [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license, which allows free non-commercial use with attribution.
 We will only accept contributions that are licensed under these same terms.
+Please let us know what name and URL you'd like to have listed on the [contributors](https://typeclasses.github.io/haskell-phrasebook/thanks) page.

 ## Style guide